-Just as healthcare systems continue to invest in internal systems and processes to enhance their ability to anticipate and respond to dynamic conditions, distributors are making considerable investments to help tame the supply chain infrastructure.
+Just as healthcare systems continue to invest in internal systems and processes to better anticipate and respond to dynamic conditions, distributors are making considerable investments to help tame the supply chain infrastructure.
 By enhancing system efficiencies, improving business processes, and hiring and developing talented team members, forward-thinking distributors are equipped to act with agility.